-- 10.1 The following steps have been undertaken during the year to further improve our Corporate Governance Arrangements: - - Completed a budget consultation exercise to identify spending priorities. - Complied with the Government's request to provide financial transparency by publishing spending information over £500 and senior salaries online.
+- 10.1 The following steps have been undertaken during the year to further improve our Corporate Governance Arrangements: - - Reviewed the Council's corporate priorities following the new organisational structure. - Revised the performance framework. - Established a Member Working Group to review the current operation of scrutiny within the Council.